(Photo by Chuck Moravec, used with permission)

 If an American bean-to-bar chocolate company buys FT cacao beans at $1.31 per pound, they'll roast the beans, winnow (remove the husk), grind, and do the rest of the processing in their own U.S. factory.

 Then they'll sell a chocolate bar (say 3oz) for $4.00 or more.
-That comes out to $21.30 per lb of finished product.
+That comes out to at least $21.30 per lb of finished product.

 It's important to look at what went to the cacao source country versus what stays in the U.S. This case $1.31 stays in the source country, while at least $19.99 stays in the U.S.